Skip to content

 5. Can I get public liability insurance as an add-on?

 Yes, many insurers offer public liability insurance as an add-on to your main policy.
-It’s useful if you’re often in contact with customers or their property, as it covers costs if someone gets hurt or if you damage something.
+It’s often considered by drivers who regularly deal with customers or work around other people’s property, though availability and limits can vary between providers.

 Ready to start driving with Evri?

-If you’re ready to get started with Evri, just remember that sorting out the right insurance first can save you a lot of hassle later.
-Good luck, and stay safe on the road
+If you’re ready to get started with Evri, sorting out the insurance side first can make the whole process feel much more straightforward.
+A careful comparison now may save a lot of confusion later.

 Evri Delivery Insurance

-A quick and easy way to find your Evri delivery insurance with policies and deals from leading UK providers.*
+A quick and easy way to compare Evri delivery insurance with policies and deals from leading UK providers.*

 More Quick & Easy Insurance Quotes

-Insurance isn’t always fun, but knowing you have the best policies at the right price means peace of mind and security.
-Take a look at these other areas of insurance for an easy way to compare UK Insurance policies.
+Insurance isn’t always exciting, but comparing cover carefully can make it easier to find options that fit the job in front of you.
+Take a look at these other areas of insurance for a quick way to compare UK policies.

 *